shopgate/retail-red-docs/markdown/guides/integrations/notifications.md

 ## Creating a template

-You can create a template either in the retail.red Admin or via API.
+You can create a template either in the Shopgate Admin or via API.
 If you plan to only send a few different types of notifications out, creating them manually in the Admin might be sufficient.
 Otherwise this can also be automated.

 To create a template via the API you can use the route: